Student Financial Aid

 • University students who study full time during the summer and complete studies towards their degree can upon separate application be granted financial aid for the months of June, July and August.
 Please note that financial aid received during the summer months will count towards the maximum number of months granted.
 You can apply for financial aid for the summer months online at Kela’s e-services page or by filling in a “notification of change” form.

 • If you get ill during your studies, you can go on sick leave.
 During the leave you can be paid sickness allowance instead of the student financial aid.
-More information: www.kela.fi/ web/en/eligibility-sickness.
+More information: https://www.kela.fi/illness-higher-education.

 NOTE: Student financial aid, like other social benefits in Finland, require Finnish citizenship.
 If you are not a Finnish citizen, you may still be entitled to student financial aid in Finland if: